akutek.info

 Reverberation

-For a receiver in a room, reverberation is a tail of reflected sound from a source.
+For a receiver in a room, reverberation is a decaying tail of reflected sound from a source.

 Impulse response